Genesis (tournament): 2016–present

 GENESIS 8 took place in San Jose, California from April 15 to April 17, 2022.
 Zain won the Melee singles bracket for the second year in a row, facing Jake "Jmook" DiRado in Grand Finals.
 Jmook's run included upset wins over several notable players, including Plup, lloD, and n0ne.
 MkLeo won the Ultimate singles bracket over French player William "Glutonny" Belaïd.
 Glutonny's run was also notable, coming out over the second seed Sparg0 in Losers Finals.

 GENESIS 9 took place in San Jose, California from January 20-22, 2023.
 Jmook won the Melee singles bracket over Cody Schwab in the finals, representing his first ever major victory.
 He notably did not drop a set during the tournament, winning through the winners bracket.
 MkLeo won the Ultimate singles bracket over MuteAce.
 Other notable performances included 2saint's 7th place finish, which included upsets over 1st seed aMSa, Canadian player Soonsay, and rank 12 player Kodorin.

+GENESIS 10 (stylized as GENESIS X) took place in San Jose, California from February 16-18, 2024.
+Cody Schwab - the #1 ranked player as of SSBMRank 2023 - won the Melee singles bracket over aMSa (the best Yoshi player in the world, ranked 6th overall), becoming the 4th Melee player to ever win a Big House and a Genesis.
+The #2 player, Zain, lost twice to aMSa in the round of 16 and again in the losers' final to take 3rd.

+Genesis X's Ultimate bracket was large enough at 1506 entrants to be considered a supermajor, and was the second tournament of 2024 to be considered "Premier-tier" by LumiRank.
+It was won by R.O.B. player Zomba, ranked 15th in the world at the time, with him defeating notable players such as Sparg0 (ranked 2nd), Glutonny (ranked 5th), and Tweek (ranked 7th), before double eliminating Sonix (ranked 3rd) to take the tournament.
+Another notable placing was that of MkLeo, who placed 25th, as this was the first Genesis tournament that he entered and did not place either first or second.